 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, the dying, and the wounded were hauled to the hospital on bomb racks, trucks, and anything else, that could carry the wounded, was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

-The 194th, with D Company, was sent to the area around the Lingayen Gulf in support of the 192nd.
-The company was near a mountain, so many of the tankers climbed to the top, where they found troops, ammunition, and guns.
+The 194th was sent, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
+A few days later, D Company was sent out to a dam to protect it from saboteurs.
+It did this job until Japanese troops landed, then the company withdrew through Manila toward Bataan.
+As the tanks went through Manila, the city already showed damage from being bombed.
+The battalion received 15 Bren gun carriers on the 15th but turned some over to the 26th Cavalry, Philippine Scouts.
+These vehicles were used to test the ground to see if the ground could support tanks.
+The 194th, with D Company, was sent to the area around the Lingayen Gulf in support of the 192nd on the 21st.
+The tanks were near a ridge, so many of the tankers climbed to the top, where they found troops, ammunition, and guns.
 The soldiers were just sitting there watching the Japanese ships in the Gulf since they had received orders not to fire.
-The tankers walked down the mountain and waited.
-They received orders to drop back from the mountain and let the Japanese occupy it.
-They watched as the Japanese brought their equipment to the top of the mountain.
+The tankers walked down the ridge and waited.
+They received orders to drop back and let the Japanese occupy it.
+They watched as the Japanese brought their equipment to the top of the ridge.
 The Americans finally received orders to launch a counterattack which failed.

-The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
+The tanks formed a new defensive on the 26 that was called the Santa Ignacia-Gerona-Santo Tomas- San Jose line.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.
 At Bayambang, Lt.
-Petree’s platoon lost a tank.
-It was at this time that D Company, 192nd, lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
-The company commander, Lt.
-Jack Altman, could not bring himself to totally destroy the tanks, and the Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
-The tank commander received the Silver Star.
+Weeden Petree’s platoon lost a tank.
+It was at this time that D Company lost all its tanks, except one, because the bridge they were supposed to cross had been destroyed.
+The company commander, Capt.
+Jack Altman, could not bring himself to totally destroy the tanks and disabled them believing they would be recovered.
+The Japanese repaired them and used them in Bataan.
+The sergeant in command of one tank that had not been abandoned found a place to ford the river a few hundred yards from the bridge.
+He was later awarded the Silver Star.

 At Gumain River, on January 5, D Company and C Company, 194th, were given the job to hold the south riverbank so that the other units could withdraw.
 The tank companies formed a defensive line along the bank of the river.
 When the Japanese attacked the position at 2:30 A.M., they were easy to see since they were wearing white t-shirts.
 The attack was an attempt to destroy the tank battalions, but the tankers were able to hold up the Japanese.
 At 5:00 A.M., the Japanese withdrew having suffered heavy casualties.